 Arthritic bone spurs and/or debris can build up within the central canal, around the facet joints or in the foramen themselves.
 All these factors can decrease the size of the foraminal spaces.

 Spondylolisthesis can cause the vertebral bones to lose alignment, decreasing the size of the foramen bilaterally.

 Scoliosis can cause the decrease of the foramen in the interior of the curvature unilaterally.

 Various kyphosis and lordosis concerns may decrease the size of the foraminal openings, usually bilaterally.

-Narrow Neuroforamen Concerns
+Decreased Neuroforamen Patency Concerns

 The foramen themselves are not important and it would not matter if they were to be closed off except for one crucial consideration.
 Each foraminal opening must allow the safe and unimpeded exit of a nerve root.
 If the space closes in too tightly around the nerve, a compressive neuropathy condition may occur, potentially causing serious symptoms.

 It should be discussed that some pinched nerves are terribly misdiagnosed.
 In most of these circumstances, the stenosis will exist in the foraminal space to a mild or moderate degree, but it is clear that the nerve is not affected functionally.
 Remember, in order for symptoms to exist, the nerve usually must be structurally compressed.
 Symptoms rarely correlate with clinical expectations in these cases.
 Neurological correlation will help prevent this common mistaken diagnostic pronouncement.